tekknolagi/isdt/lecture-notes/2-vcs.md

 include the name and email of its author as well as its creation date.
 Since these will be different for you, your commit will have a different hash than ours even though its file tree and message are identical.

+TODO: Side/foot note with command that specifies time, committer, and other data such that hash is identical.

 Let's take a look at the commit object by running `git show`---which when given no arguments shows the current commit: